Osteomyelitis is an infection of the bone. The infection may be: Acute—for a short timeChronic—lasting for a long time

 may be necessary.

-To reduce your risk of getting osteomyelitis: Seek immediate medical care for infections or injuries.Keep diabetes under good control.Do not use illegal drugs.See your doctor for any sores that do not heal.
+To reduce your chance of osteomyelitis: Seek immediate medical care for infections or injuries.Keep diabetes under control.Do not use illegal drugs.See your doctor for any sores that do not heal.

 If you smoke, talk to your doctor about how you can successfully